Testing Generalizability in Causal Inference: Background

-\section{BACKGROUND}
+Our method includes a semi-synthetic simulation framework using two domains, training ($A$) and testing ($B$), which have different covariate ($\bm{Z}$) and treatment ($X$) distributions, but whose \emph{conditional outcome distribution} (COD, $\Yx \mid \bm{Z}$) is assumed to be the same.
+First, we fit a frugally parameterized model \citep{evans2024parameterizing} to learn the COD $P_{\Yx|\bm{Z}}$ on domain $B$.
+The frugal parameterization allows us to obtain the \emph{marginal outcome distribution} (MOD) of $\Yx$ on domain $B$ explicitly as part of the joint.
+We then generate semi-synthetic outcome samples of domain $A$ by applying the COD of domain $B$, while using the covariates and treatments from domain $A$.

+Next, we train the causal model of interest on these semi-synthetic samples in domain $A$, and use it to estimate marginal causal quantities for domain $B$.
+The model's generalizability is assessed by statistically testing its ability to recover marginal causal quantities from domain $B$ against the \emph{explicitly known} ground truth inferred earlier.
+By reducing the complexity from higher-dimensional to a lower-dimensional causal effect, we simplify the evaluation process, enabling more powerful statistical testing.

+The availability of exact marginal quantities in domain $B$ enables us to construct our proposed workflow.
+In some real applications, it is usually the marginal quantities that are reported.
+For example, in many studies analyzing COVID-19 outcomes, researchers reported untreated outcomes, such as mortality rates or symptom progression, to contextualize treatment effects.
+The untreated mortality rate for severe COVID-19 in \cite{recovery2021dexamethasone} is often cited as a benchmark for evaluating interventions like dexamethasone.
+Our method thus provides a simple and effective solution for assessing generalizability of an algorithm in complicated (real-world) data with statistical guarantees, including Type-I error control.

+The code used for this paper can be found in \href{https://github.com/rje42/DomainChange}{\texttt{https://github.com/rje42/DomainChange}}.

+\section{Background}

-Throughout the paper, we consider a static treatment model with an outcome $Y \in \mathcal{Y}\subseteq \mathbb{R}$ and a general treatment $X$ which can be either continuous or discrete.
-Let the set $D$ of measured pretreatment covariates be $\bm{Z} \in \mathcal{Z}\subseteq \mathbb{R}^{D}$.
-If we make the standard assumptions of SUTVA, positivity, and conditional ignorability outlined in \citet{pearl2009causality}, we define the marginal \textit{causal} treatment density as follows:
+Consider a static treatment model with an outcome $Y \in \mathcal{Y}\subseteq \mathbb{R}$ and a general treatment $X$, which can be either continuous or discrete.
+In addition, we also make the standard causal assumptions of consistency, positivity, and conditional ignorability outlined in \citet{pearl2009causality} throughout the paper.
+Let the set of measured pretreatment covariates be $\bm{Z} \in \mathcal{Z}\subseteq \mathbb{R}^{D}$.
+We then define the marginal \textit{causal} treatment density as